Renewal and Refinancing #Mortgage Basics

 If your current mortgage has been paid down significantly upon qualifying, you could access up to 80% of the home’s value through a refinance.

 • For example, if your home is worth $500,000, and you have $250,000 remaining, refinancing with a new mortgage could let you borrow up to $400,000.
-This means you could access $150,000 as an equity take out when refinancing your mortgage.
+This means you could access $150,000 as an equity take-out (ETO) when refinancing your mortgage.

-How to use the Mortgage Refinance Calculator
+How to Use the Mortgage Refinance Calculator

 Our mortgage refinance calculator is a great way to weigh whether a refinance is worth breaking your mortgage early (and, just maybe, paying the prepayment penalty for doing so).